waa/mtx-changer-python/README.md

 - `transfer` will attempt to transfer a tape from one slot to another.

-The transfer command does not log anything except on error, which will be printed in the joblog by the SD.
+The transfer command does not output anything to stdout except on error, which will be printed in the joblog by the SD.
 On successful load/unload of a tape from a slot to a drive, the script simply exits with return code 0, or it will exit with return code 1 on a failure.

 Here we attempt to transfer a full slot (31) to an empty slot (29) and the command is successful:
 ```